canarytrace/documentation/docs/support/subscribe.md

 ---
-id: contactus
+id: subscribe
-title: Contact us
+title: What’s New
-sidebar_label: Contact us
+sidebar_label: Subscribe
 custom_edit_url: false
 ---

 > Get the latest Canarytrace news to your inbox from our teams.

 We work on an news technologies for testing and monitoring important events in a browser.
 We test new procedures in a laboratory environments and write articles with our results.
 We prepare new livestreams, webinars and trainings.
+So stay tuned 👌

 <div class="container">